Top Ten Most Liberal Republican Presidents

 The GOP for many years has been the party of right wing conservatives.
 However, over the years, there have been a few Republicans that, if they ran today, would probably be shunned.
 Here are those Presidents.

-Teddy was the first major trust buster in Presedential history.
+Teddy was the first major trust buster in presidential history.
 He also helped pass some of the nation's first consumer protection laws, which conservatives at the time claimed was government intrusion.
-When he later ran as a Progressive (Bull Moose), his platform included strict limitations on campaign contributions and the registration of lobbyists, national health insurance, social insurance (Social Security), expanding the minimum wage, establishing an eight hour workday, an inheritance tax, stronger unions, and so on.
+When he later ran as a Progressive (Bull Moose), his platform included strict limitations on campaign contributions and the registration of lobbyists.
+His platform also advocated for national health insurance, social insurance (Social Security), and expanding the minimum wage.
+He supported establishing an eight-hour workday, an inheritance tax, stronger unions, and more.

 Lincoln used Federal power to intervene in the matters of the states, which is usually controversial with conservatives.
 He also opposed the Mexican-American War, passed the Homestead Act, and passed the Morrill Act.